 You accept children ages 6-12.
 Will 6- and 12-year-olds be placed together?

-Campers are grouped into two camps with 15 campers in each—one camp with 6–8-year-olds and one camp of 9–12-year-olds.
+Campers are grouped into two camps with approximately 15 campers in each—one camp with 6–8-year-olds and one camp of 9–12-year-olds.
 Gallery, Park, and studio activities are age-appropriate.

 Do you make exceptions for mature 5-year-olds?